chrishiestand/git-workshop/docs/index.rst

 Traditional Version Control Systems (VCS)
 -----------------------------------------

 | A central repository is typically in one location.
-You can checkout
-copies of the centrally-located repository and then commit your changes.
+You can checkout copies of the centrally-located repository and then commit your changes.
 | RCS (don't use this, it's ancient)
 | CVS (don't use this, it's very old and not nearly as good as SVN)
-| `Subversion <Subversion>`__ (svn) (note: SVN has recently adopted some
-features of a DVCS)
+| Subversion (or svn for short) (note: SVN has recently adopted some features of a DVCS)

 Distributed/Decentralized Version Control (DVCS)
 ------------------------------------------------